When should I arrive for my appointment?

 How will I pay for my care?

-If you have insurance, please bring in your card and we will either collect your co-pay or bill you through your insurance plan.
-If you are not insured, we require payment at the time of service.
+If you have insurance, please bring in your card and we will collect your co-pay through a variety of options and bill you through your insurance plan.
+If you are not insured, we require payment at the time of service through our self-pay option.
 We strive to have all aspects of our practice, including our professional fees, reflect our ethical and rational approach to your care.
+We can discuss this further by calling our office.

 What is your cancellation policy?

-We require a 24-hour notice to cancel all appointments.
-Please be sure to contact us if you will not be able to make your scheduled appointment with your medical doctor to avoid having to pay a cancellation fee.
+We require a 24-hour to 48-hour notice to cancel all appointments, so please be sure to call us if you will not be able to make your scheduled appointment with your medical doctor to avoid having to pay a cancellation fee.
+If emergenices happen, we understand, so please let us know as well and we can accommodate and reschedule you, depending on your situation.
+This policy allows for other patients to be seen promptly that would have otherwise had to wait.
+We appreciate your consideration and communication.

 How can I get a hold of my medical doctor?

-We take pride in our doctor-patient relationships and schedule plenty of time for you to get all of your questions answered.
-If you need to get in touch with your medical doctor or in between appointments, please contact our main office to leave a message or schedule an appointment.
+We take pride in our doctor-patient relationships and schedule availability for you to get your questions answered.
+If you need to get in touch with us, please call us at 302-368-5003 to leave a message or to schedule an appointment.

 How can I prevent a cold or flu?